So Hot You're Hurting My Feelings

 "So Hot You're Hurting My Feelings" is a song by American singer Caroline Polachek from her third studio album (and first under her own name) Pang (2019).
-The song was released on September 16, 2019, through Perpetual Novice.
-It has been described as a new wave and indie pop track.
+The song was released on September 16, 2019, and has been described as an indie pop, new wave, and synth-pop track.
 While it did not chart at the time of its release, the song became a sleeper hit after it went viral on TikTok in early 2022.

 Release and promotion

 An official music video was released on October 2, 2019.
 On December 18, 2019, an official remix by A. G. Cook of PC Music was released as the lead single from her remix album Standing at the Gate: Remix Collection (2021).
 On January 30, 2020, Polachek performed the song on Jimmy Kimmel Live!, marking her first solo live television appearance.

 A Christmas-themed rework of the song called "So Cold You're Hurting My Feelings" was released in December 2020 as part of the PC Music Pop Carol holiday concert.